-I do this through communicating and connecting with others in meaningful and memorable ways, people with diverse backgrounds, cultures, skills, and ability levels, including business leaders, creatives, designers, engineers, knowledge workers, the technical elite, and everyday folks who just want the machine on their desk to change the world, preferably by noon.
+I’m successful at what I do because I communicate and connect with diverse audiences in meaningful and memorable ways: people with diverse backgrounds, cultures, skills, and ability levels, including business leaders, creatives, designers, engineers, knowledge workers, the technical elite, and everyday folks who just want that machine on the desk to change their world, preferably by noon.

 Some stuff I do, in no particular order: